elguitar/salminen.dev/content/aws-terraform-1.md

 ## Installing Terraform

 For whatever reason, Terraform is not available from the Fedora's repositories.
 I would prefer installing it from the repos.
-Then I would be (relatively) sure that it is build from the source (link here to github).
+Then I would be (relatively) sure that it is build from the [source](https://github.com/hashicorp/terraform).

 However, installing Terraform is possible only by downloading a zip and unzipping the binary from there.
-Simple :)

-## Setting up AWS-cli
+## Setting up aws-cli

 When spinning servers up with Terraform, it obviously needs a permission to access your AWS account.
-This is easiest done with AWS-cli (link this).
+This is easiest done with [aws-cli](https://github.com/aws/aws-cli).

-Install AWS-cli with `pip3`:
+Install aws-cli with `pip3`:

 ```
 pip3 install awscli --user # Assuming user-installation just to be sure :)
 ```

-Then, follow [this guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) to set up AWS cli.
+Then, follow [this guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) to set up aws-cli.

-(MAYBE JUST REMOVE THIS CHAPTER ITS STOPID)

 ## Terraforming